momentum-mod/docs/content/docs/guide/map_submission/map_submission.md

 # Introduction

 Momentum’s map submission system is how maps are officially added to Momentum Mod.
-Once approved, we host all map files and leaderboards, maps show up on the ingame map selector and website, and players are granted XP for playing them (and rank point, in the case of Ranked leaderboards).
+Once approved, we host all map files and leaderboards, maps show up on the ingame map selector and website, and players are granted XP for playing them (and rank points, in the case of Ranked leaderboards).

 Map submission is open to everyone, but we have higher standard than say, GameBanana or Steam Workshop.
 Notably: